tbensky/npct/README.md

 * See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."

 * What we know is that this: Around July 2020, the virus is spreading.
-If you were around someone who is sick, it may have spreaded to you.
+If you were around someone who is sick (typically for 15 min or more), it may have spreaded to you.

 * Do we trust this contact tracing system?
 We don't know.
 We hope someone isn't going through the trouble of configuring it and carrying it around, only to lie about their condition.